srirajan/stemworkshop/README.md

-# Workshop - Building a website in the Cloud
+# Building and deploying a website in the Cloud

 ## Overview